olmallet81/URT/README.md

     NB: *IC* and *lags* are for the case when *OLS* is used by a unit root test class for lag length optimization by information criterion minimization.

 - ### Member functions (public)
-    - *get_stats()* takes same *x* and *y* as arguments as the constructor, computes the additional OLS regression statistics and detects the presence of an intercept term
+    - *get_stats()* takes same *x* and *y* as arguments as the constructor, detects the presence of an intercept term and computes the additional regression statistics
     - *show()* outputs the results

 - ### Additionnal tools (not members of *OLS*)